victorts1991/victorts1991/README.md

 Studying Specialization in Software Architecture at FIAP.
 Bachelor in Information Systems from the University of Mogi das Cruzes.
 Development experience for over 13 years.

+- Cloud Management (GCP and AWS);
 - Container Orchestration with Docker and Kubernetes;
-- Creation of CI/CD scripts for api's, front-end's and mobile apps;
+- Creation of CI/CD scripts for api's, front-end's and mobile apps (Gitlab CI, Github Actions and Bitrise);
-- Publishing apps on Google Play and Apple Store;
-- Development of Microsservices, Front end and Mobile applications;
+- Typescript/Javascript Full Stack (Node.js, React.js and React Native);

 <br/>